Applying to a TCAT

 Complete and submit the Practical Nursing Application for Enrollment.

-Meet the minimum qualifications on the COMPASS Test.
+Meet the minimum qualifications on the HESI Test.

 Submit evidence of a high school diploma, GED, or Hi-SET.